Topical alignment in online social systems: Funding

-F.C. acknowledges support from Microsoft, Santander and CAPES.
-F.C. and A.S. acknowledge support from FAPESP Project 2015/01587-0.
-S. M. acknowledges support from Juan de la Cierva Program, Spain.
-Y. M. and S.M. acknowledge support from the Government of Arag\'on, Spain through a grant to the group FENOL, by MINECO and FEDER funds (grant FIS2014-55867-P) and by the European Commission FET-Proactive Project Multiplex (grant 317532).
+FC and AS acknowledges support from Microsoft, Santander, CAPES, CNPq and FAPESP Project 2015/01587-0.
+S. M. acknowledges support from the Ram\'on y Cajal Program by MINECO, Spain.
+Y. M. and S.M. acknowledge support from the Government of Arag\'on, Spain through a grant to the group FENOL, by MINECO and FEDER funds (grant FIS2017-87519-P) and by the European Commission FET-Proactive Project Multiplex (grant 317532).
+S.M. also acknowledge the Spanish State Research Agency, through the Mar\'ia de Maeztu Program for Units of Excellence in R\&D (MDM-2017-0711).